cdaringe/standard-damn-it/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-configure your project to force all committed code to be formatted with standard with one command, `npx standard-damn-it`.

-wires in [prettier-standard](https://www.npmjs.com/package/prettier-standard), the standard autoformatter, and triggers formatting automatically with `githooks`.  by default uses npm, but if a yarn.lock file is found, yarn will be used to install dependencies.
+configure your project to:

+- format with standard-prettier
+- lint with standard
+- wire in typescript support if found in your dependencies
+- format & lint on git commit

 ## usage